 Welcome to Bromley Parks Events and Activities

-In line with government restrictions regarding COVID-19, our events and park activities are currently not taking place.
+In line with government restrictions regarding COVID-19, our events are currently not taking place.
 We are closely monitoring the situation and will continue to act on the advice of the Government and Public Health England.
 For further information and advice please visit GOV.uk.

 EventApp helps us to process your application promptly and to share information with all parties concerned as efficiently as possible.